 - 42 g butter 3 tbsp

-- 2 tbsp sugar (relatively fine - use caster sugar in UK/Aus)
+- 2 tablespoon sugar (relatively fine - use caster sugar in UK/Aus)

 For the frosting (optional, or use a simple glaze/other as you prefer)